payt0nc/PyConHK2017-Chatbot-Tutorial/README.md

 This tutoial is using [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) this library with Python3.5.

-And, most importantly, please remember to create a telegram account first.
+And, most importantly, please create a telegram account first if you don't have.

 ## Project Objective
 Make a simple paper-rock-scissor game with chatbot with a single user